Homer Wilkes: 2009

-2021 nomination as under secretary of agriculture
+2021

 In 2021, Wilkes was once again nominated to serve as Under Secretary for Natural Resources and Environment by President Joe Biden.
 His nomination was confirmed by the Senate on February 8, 2022, by a voice vote.

 Wilkes' nomination was praised by Secretary of Agriculture Tom Vilsack, who stated Wilkes' nomination proved the Department of Agriculture's "commitment to putting agriculture, forestry and working lands at the center of solutions to increase climate resilience, sequester carbon, protect our air and water."
 Senator Roger Marshall, a Republican from Kansas, stated he would vote in favor of Wilkes' nomination.